 Shakespeare’s Puck is not quite so child-friendly.
 He reminds us that Puck can be a somewhat disruptive character, a “shrewd and knavish sprite”, quite mischievous and a committed trickster.
 He is Jester to King Oberon and fulfils his role as sacred clown, satirising, with relish.

-This disruptive character is also a very old folk tradition in Sussex, and elsewhere in England and indeed world-wide.
+This disruptive character is also a very old folk tradition in Sussex and elsewhere in England and indeed worldwide.
 Known as the Lord of Misrule, Jack in the Green, and many names besides, and Shakespeare names him Robin Goodfellow.
 He has licence to upset the normal rules and challenge the powers that normally restrict and regulate.
 He embodies a form of creative anarchy, punctures the self-regard of the pompous and self-important, and releases the down-trodden from their oppression, at least temporarily.

 Puck is also Everyman, for who hasn’t nodded along with Puck’s exclamation, “Lord, what fools these mortals be!”, and longed to prick their self-regard with some anarchic clowning?